jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 I watched him work for an hour—patient, encouraging, completely different from the controlled, pressured version of Ethan that Robert had created.
 This Ethan loved hockey because it was fun.
 Because teaching small humans to skate was joyful.
 Because excellence could exist without pressure.

+When one kid fell hard and started crying, Ethan sat on the ice with him.
+"You know what?
+I fell like that when I was your age.
+Except I also knocked out a tooth."

+"Really?"

+"Really.
+My mom still has the picture.
+I'm smiling with this huge gap in my mouth."
+He helped the kid up.
+"Falling is how you learn.
+Try again."

+The kid tried again.

 "You're good at this," I said afterward as he put away equipment.

 "At hockey?"